Winter Park Express: Future plans

 In June 2021, Colorado created a district to advance Front Range Passenger Rail, a proposed train service between Pueblo, Colorado Springs, Denver, Boulder, and Fort Collins.
 The legislation specifically calls for interconnectivity with the Winter Park Express.
 Rail advocates have seen the Winter Park Express as a springboard for building interest in Front Range service.

 In September 2023, local officials expressed interest in extending the Winter Park Express to Steamboat Springs to connect more ski resorts.
 In addition to tourist service, regular commuter rail is proposed between Winter Park, State Bridge, Bond, Yampa, Oak Creek, Steamboat Springs, Hayden, and Craig, with a spur to Yampa Valley Regional Airport.
 The proposal aims to capitalize on increased line capacity due to a reduction in coal and oil transport.

 In December 2024, Union Pacific and the state reached a tentative agreement to extend the railroad's lease of the Moffat Tunnel by 25 years.
 Under that agreement, daily year-round service between Denver and Grand County could begin by late 2026, with possible expansion to three daily round trips between Denver and Craig.

+In January 2026, leveraging the high ridership data from the Winter Park Express, The Colorado legislature advanced initial funding to begin the formal environmental impact study for the full "Mountain Rail" line.
+The Winter Park Express is viewed as the "Phase 1" operational proof of concept for this broader regional network.

+As of February 2026, Mountain Rail is still scheduled to open by the end of the year.

+Meanwhile, in July 2026, a private group announced a proposal for a competing railroad called Denver West Express, which would be a new battery locomotive-hauled passenger train between Denver International Airport and several ski areas.